World Models for Learning Dexterous Hand-Object Interactions from Human Videos: Proposed Methodology

 Our goal is to build a world model that predicts how dexterous hand–object interactions unfold: how the hand moves, how objects respond, and how both appear from an egocentric viewpoint.
 A schematic illustration of the model is shown in~\Cref{fig:flow}.

-In what follows, we first describe the problem formulation, then present the State and Action representations (\Cref{sec:states_and_actions}), the Predictor (\Cref{sec:predictor}), and the Loss functions(\Cref{sec:training_loss}).
-Finally, we explain how to use a trained \ours for planning dexterous manipulation in \Cref{sec:planning}.
+In what follows, we first describe the problem formulation, then present the State and Action representations (Sec~\ref{sec:states_and_actions}), the Predictor (Sec~\ref{sec:predictor}), and the Loss (Sec~\ref{sec:training_loss}).
+Finally, we explain how to use a trained \ours for planning manipulation in Sec~\ref{sec:planning}.

-\textbf{Problem Formulation.} Let $s_{k_i} \in \mathcal{S}$ denote the (latent) state of the environment at timestep $k_i$, for index $i$, which encodes both the configuration of the dexterous hand and the geometry of the surrounding scene.
-The agent issues a dexterous action $a_{k_1 \to k_2} \in \mathcal{A},$ which specifies the hand control executed between timesteps $k_1$ and $k_2$.
+\textbf{Problem Formulation.} Let $s_{k_i} \in \mathcal{S}$ denote the environment's (latent) state at timestep $k_i$, for index $i$, which encodes the configuration of the dexterous hand and the geometry of the surrounding scene.
+The agent issues a dexterous action $a_{k_1 \to k_2} \in \mathcal{A},$ specifying the hand control executed between timesteps $k_1$ and $k_2$.

 Since the latent state $s_{k_i}$ is not directly observed, the agent receives an egocentric RGB image $I_{k_i} \in \mathbb{R}^{H \times W \times 3},$ captured by a human or robot equipped with a dexterous hand.
 We introduce an encoder $E_\phi : \mathbb{R}^{H \times W \times 3} \to \mathcal{S},$ which maps the observation $I_{k_i}$ to a latent state representation $s_{k_i} = E_\phi(I_{k_i})$.